balderdashy/sails-docs/Routes.md

 };
 ```

+Arbitrary variables will take any value that is put in the router and pass it down to the controller and action you specify.

-Also, if say your route is the username of a user on your system, you could do the following.
+Another example, if say you want the route as the username of a user on your system, you could do the following.

 ```javascript
   '/:username': {